RealDoigt/Alien-Hack-D/contributing.md

 3. Rule 2 doesn't apply if you forked the project.
 4. No merge without a code review from someone other than the author of the PR.
 5. Rule 4 doesn't apply to Doigt if the changes are only text documents.
+6. No merge can be done if the branch or fork being merged in has any commit behind main.

 ## Style Conventions
 We mostly follow the official D style conventions which can be read [here](https://dlang.org/dstyle.html) with some alterations and additions here and there.
 Listed here are the differences.